 - Market your home as soon as possible.
 Use eye-catching rental advertisements that highlight the best features of your property.
 Use excellent images as well to create a favorable first impression.

-- Offer incentives to tenants.
-You can entice tenants with benefits like free parking, internet access, or even a month's rent waiver.
+Offer incentives to tenants.
+You can entice tenants with benefits like free parking, internet access, or even painting the property.
 Even while it may cost you some money, the long-run financial benefits may be worth it.

 No landlord wants to face the risks of vacant properties.
 Operating at a loss of cash flow not only puts your house at risk of harm.
 It can be difficult to fill vacancies, especially if you're a distant landlord.
 For your benefit, there are numerous actions you may take to reduce these risks and safeguard your investment property.